 Lives were tragically lost and property and landscapes alike were physically uprooted, while many families were metaphorically uprooted, forced to vacate their homes.
 Most were without power and basic amenities for the better part of two week if not longer.
 Businesses were closed, money was lost, but the one shining light, however, was that in many ways, our community came together like never before.

-Let's take a look at some of the most impactful stories from the wild experience we faced exactly one year ago.
+Let's take a look at some of the most impactful stories from the wild experience we faced exactly two years ago.
 Click the title of each one to view the complete story:

 Here is a timeline and the complete details of each weather event between Connecticut and the Hudson Valley.
 Read More.

 Lauren Svendsen, an art teacher at the North Salem School District, was killed in New Fairfield, Connecticut when a tree fell on her car.
 The community did their part in offering her family the support they needed in the face of tragedy.
 Read More.

 As the reports of the downed trees, blocked roadways, and even transformer fires emerge, we could all hear sirens in the distance, but we didn't yet understand the full scope of what was going on.
 We have received numerous real-time videos and reports here at the station.
 Read More.

 We came across a few people in New Fairfield who, instead of seeking shelter, took out their cell phones and started to record this historic storm.
 Watch the video